 Our career and life goals impact one another.
 For example, your personal goal of owning a vacation property may be impacted by your income and perhaps your availability to use that property.

-Keep in mind that goals aren't meant to be rigid and can change.
-People are often reluctant to adjust goals because they perceive that as a failure.
-Being flexible will help you leave room for personal growth and capitalize on new opportunities you will discover.
+Keep in mind that goals are not meant to be rigid and can change.
+People are often reluctant to adjust goals because they see that as a failure.